kyren/piccolo/README.md

   impossible (longjmp error handling and adjacent behavior).
 * Perfect compatibility with certain classes of behavior in PUC-Rio Lua:
-  * PUC-Rio Lua behaves differently on systems depending on the OS, environment, compilation settings, system locale (lexing numbers changes depending on the system locale!), etc.  `deimos` is more or less aiming to emulate PUC-Rio Lua behavior with the "C" locale set with the default settings in `luaconf.h` on 64-bit Linux.
+  * PUC-Rio Lua behaves differently on systems depending on the OS, environment, compilation settings, system locale (lexing numbers changes depending on the system locale!), etc. `piccolo` is more or less aiming to emulate PUC- Rio Lua behavior with the "C" locale set with the default settings in `luaconf.h` on 64-bit Linux.
   * The specific format of error messages.
   * The specific iteration order of tables, and the specific behavior of the